 - Publically available information that can be harvested by data collectors online, such as phone numbers and addresses, Twitter feeds, Facebook profiles, public posts and court and deed records, and so on.

 The first step toward true data protection and minimizing your online footprint is to know who’s tracking you.
-Tools like Disconnect and Mozilla’s Light Beam, which virtually show who’s tracking you as you visit different websites, can help jumpstart your personal data protection training.
+Tools like Disconnect and Firefox’s Lightbeam add-on, which virtually show who’s tracking you as you visit different websites, can help jump-start your personal data protection training.

 The second step is to figure out what the risks are that you’re trying to protect yourself from.
 Do you care who reads your Facebook updates or if someone you don’t know can read your emails?
 The more data you want to protect, the more work you will have to do.